Calvary Chapel Association: Practices

-Calvary Chapel pastors tend to prefer expositional sermons rather than topical ones, and they will often give their sermons sequentially from the Bible from Genesis to Revelation.
+Calvary Chapel pastors tend to prefer expositional sermons rather than topical ones, and they will often give their sermons sequentially from the Book of Genesis to the Book of Revelation in the Bible.
 They believe that expository preaching allows the congregation to learn how all parts of the Bible address issues as opposed to topical sermons which they see as allowing preachers to emphasize certain issues more than others.
-Another advantage, they say, is that it makes difficult topics easier to address because members of the congregation won't feel like they are being singled out.
+Another advantage, they say, is that it makes difficult topics easier to address because members of the congregation will not feel like they are being singled out.
 It sees expository teaching as providing consistent teaching that, over time, brings the "perfecting of the saints" which is part of their general philosophy for the Church.
 In teaching expositorily through scripture sequentially, Calvary Chapel believes God sets the agenda, not the pastor.

 Calvary Chapels believe that most churches have a "dependent, highly organized, [and] structured" environment, but that most people want an "independent and casual way of life".
 Calvary churches typically have a casual and laid-back atmosphere.
 As a practical implication of this philosophy, people may wear informal clothes to church.
-Praise and worship usually consists of upbeat contemporary Christian music though many of the churches also play hymns.
+Praise and worship usually consists of upbeat contemporary Christian music though many of the churches also sing hymns.
 The style of worship generally reflects the region and the specific make-up of the congregation.

 Calvary Chapel does not have a formalized system of church membership.
 Calling a Calvary Chapel one's church usually means regularly attending church services and becoming involved in fellowship with other "members" of the church.